faresbougourzi/Covid-19-Infection-Percentage-Estimation-Challenge/README.md

 * 30/12/2021: Deadline to submit the testing predictions.   :heavy_check_mark:

-* 15/01/2022: Testing Rank release.
-The Top-10 teams should start preparing their packages (that contain their codes to be checked), and start preparing their approach's description text (you are invited to send your papers to our Covid-19 Workshop,  https://cmt3.research.microsoft.com/Covid2022, otherwise, send us the ARXIV link).
+* 30/01/2022: Testing Rank release.
+The Top-teams should submit their packages (that contain their codes to be checked), and their approach's description text which is prefered to be an  the ARXIV link (but you can submit a PDF as well)

+* (you are invited to send your papers to our Covid-19 Workshop,  https://cmt3.research.microsoft.com/Covid2022, otherwise, send us the ARXIV link).

 *   30/01/2022: The Deadline to submit the packages.